 It is strongly recommended that BS 6230 is referred to for further information concerning ventilation requirements.

 2.4.1 Heaters installed within the heated space

-Where heaters are installed within the heated space (i.e. not a plant room, or enclosure) then connection to atmosphere of both flue and combustion air).
+Where heaters are installed within the heated space (i.e. not a plant room, or enclosure) then

 Combustion air or heater related ventilation air will not be required if -